Frances Farmer: 1935–1936: Early films and rise to fame

 Returning from the Soviet Union in the summer of 1935, Farmer stopped in New York City, hoping to launch a theater career.
-There, she met talent agent Shepard Traube, who referred her to Paramount Pictures talent scout Oscar Serlin, who arranged for a screen test.
+She met up with old college friend, actress Jane Rose, and moved into her small Upper West Side Manhattan apartment.
+Soon after, on June 25, 1935, she met with talent agent Shepard Traube (1907–1983), who referred her to Paramount Pictures talent scout Oscar Serlin, who arranged for a screen test.
 Paramount offered her a seven-year contract, which Farmer signed in New York City on her 22nd birthday.
 After completing screen tests on Long Island, Farmer moved to Los Angeles to begin working for Paramount.
 Upon arrival, she underwent dental surgery to fix a gap in her front teeth, and she spent long hours screen-testing and training on the Paramount studio lot.
 In November 1935, she was cast in the B-movie Too Many Parents (1936), a comedy about young men in military school.
 The film was a box-office success.
-After completing it in February 1936, Farmer wed fellow Paramount contract player Leif Erickson, whom she met on the studio lot.
+Farmer later described the making of the film as a "dull, professionally humiliating experience."
+After completing it in February 1936, Farmer wed fellow Paramount contract player Wycliffe Anderson (who had changed his name to William Anderson, and later to Glenn Erickson, and finally to Leif Erickson, after the Viking explorer).
 She was then cast in a lead role in the drama Border Flight.